surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.12.0-rc.4 =
+= 6.12.0 =

-(2019/11/16) The Premium features of three add-ons have been merged into their Standard versions.
+(2019/11/17) The Premium features of three add-ons have been merged into their Standard versions.
 Fixed an empty value returned by `WpssoPage->get_caption()` when requesting the title.

-= 6.11.2 =

-(2019/11/10) Added a warning notice for a known WPBakery Visual Composer bug.
-Moved conflict checks from WpssoAdmin to WpssoConflict in lib/conflict.php.